metrico/qryn/plugins/README.md

 ## Macro plugin implementation (macros)

 cLoki parses logql requests using the bnf package https://github.com/daKuleMune/nodebnf#readme

 You can provide a custom bnf token representation and map it to a relevant logql request via a plugin with `macros` type.

 The raw ABNF description: https://github.com/lmangani/cLoki/blob/master/parser/logql.bnf .

+If you are unfamiliar BNF rules, here is a good resource to get a quick introduction: http://www.cs.umsl.edu/~janikow/cs4280/bnf.pdf

 ### Custom BNF requirements

 A bnf description in your plugin should follow the requirements:
 - one bnf rule on a string